-Third party analytics tools allow you to track access to a website, e.g. how many people have looked at a page, how they arrived at the page, etc. The most well-known of these tools is Google Analytics.
+Third party analytics tools allow you to track access to a website — for example how many people have looked at a page and how they arrived at the page.
+The most well-known of these tools is Google Analytics.

 Embedding a Google tracking code in your website means adding a non-essential cookie to your site.
 For European customers, the latest guidance from the ICO guidance requires that site visitors are given the option to explicitly indicate their consent or opt out of non-essential cookies being applied.